Sacred Text Collection

 - The offerings of the Global Service and Scholarship Department, which promote spiritual, moral, and ethical discourse among students;

-- Morning Meeting in Bingham Auditorium, a time for reflection by students, faculty, the headmaster, chaplain, or outside speakers;
+- Morning Meeting in Bingham Auditorium, a time for reflection by students, faculty, the head of school, chaplain, or outside speakers;

 - The Paduano Lecture Series featuring distinguished speakers in the field of philosophy and ethics;